gparmer/ANRsim/01_legacy_evt_econs/article.md

 **Discussion.**  We can see that **procons+evt** is still the most efficient in the long game, but in this case, there is quite a tempo hit (taking about 7 resource clicks to catch up from).
 Overall, many of the approaches are still relatively efficient, but they take some time to get rolling.

-**Wait a second!**  Are we saying that *putting all of these economy cards into my deck isn't even as efficient as clicking for credits*!?
+Lets take a step back for a second.
+These results are a little distressing.
+Are we saying that *we put all of these economy cards into our decks, and the result is often not even as efficient as clicking for credits?*!?
 Insanity!

-Yes, but that's only half the story.
+Yes, yes we are.
+But that's only half the story.
 The other half is quality draw efficiency.
 While clicking for credits might do better than **evt**, it would yield no cards, thus no options.
 So to round out the story, we must also look at quality draw efficiency.

 ## Quality Draw Efficiency